Heat kernel asymptotics and analytic torsion on non-degenerate CR manifolds: Introduction

 Let $L^k$ be the $k$-th power of a CR complex line bundle $L$ over $X$.
-When condition $Y(q)$ holds at each point of $X$, in~\cite{HZ23}, the first author and W. Zhu established asymptotics of the heat kernel of Kohn Laplacian with values in $L^k$.
-By using the method introduced by Hsiao-Zhu, assume that the condition $n_-=n_+$ or $\abs{n_--n_+}>1$ hold, we also establish Bismut-Vasserot type asymptotics (\cite{BV89}) of the analytic torsion with values in $L^k$ under the Assumption \ref{a-gue250426yyd1}.
+When condition $Y(q)$ holds at each point of $X$, in~\cite{HZ23}, the first author and W. Zhu established the asymptotics, as $k \to \infty$, of the heat kernel of the Kohn Laplacian with values in $L^k$.
+As an application, the first author and W. Zhu gave a heat kernel proof of Morse inequalities on compact CR manifolds.
+When condition $Y(q)$ fails, assume that the condition $n_-=n_+$ or $\abs{n_--n_+}>1$ hold, we establish the asymptotics, as $k \to \infty$, of the kernel of the difference of the heat operator of the Kohn Laplacian and Szeg\H{o} projector with values in $L^k$.
+By using the asymptotics of the heat kernel of the Kohn Laplacian of Hsiao-Zhu and the asymptotics of the difference of the heat kernel of the Kohn Laplacian and the Szeg\H{o} kernel of ours, we also establish Bismut-Vasserot type asymptotics (\cite{BV89}) of the analytic torsion with values in $L^k$ under the Assumption \ref{a-gue250426yyd1}.

+Quillen \cite{Q85} introduced the Quillen metric on the determinant line of the cohomology of a family of Riemann surfaces, which is constructed using the Ray-Singer holomorphic torsion of the fiber.
+Its key properties were developed in the works of Bismut-Gillet-Soul\'{e} \cite{BGS1, BGS2, BGS3} and Bismut-Lebeau \cite{BL91}.
+Since then, the Quillen metric has found numerous applications in both mathematics and physics, including the quantum Hall effect; see, for example, \cite{SY25} and the references therein.

+When $X$ admits a transversal CR $S^1$-action, we also establish the small time-asymptotics of the $S^1$-equivariant heat kernel of Kohn Laplacian with values in $L^k$.
+As an application, we define the $S^1$-equivariant analytic torsion and the $S^1$-equivariant Quillen metrics on compact CR manifolds with transversal CR $S^1$-action.
+We study also the dependence of the $S^1$-equivariant Quillen metrics on changes of the Hermitian metrics on $TX$ and $L^k$.
+By using the $\mathbb{R}$-equivariant heat kernel asymptotics of the Kohn Laplacian of Hsiao-Zhu \cite{HZ23}, we establish the Bismut-Vasserot type asymptotics \cite{BV89} of the $S^1$-equivariant analytic torsion with values in $L^k$.

 We now formulate our main results.
 For the standard notations and our terminology used in Subsection~\ref{s-gue250921yyd} below, we refer the reader to Section~\ref{s:prelim}.